SEAM methodology for context-rich player matchup evaluations: Interactive web application

-In this section we present a snapshot of what our Shiny app offers users.
-The Shiny app is available at \url{https://seam.stat.illinois.edu/app/}.
-The default matchup in the application pairs the reigning American League Cy Young winner Justin Verlander against the reigning American League MVP Mike Trout.
-The layout includes a sidebar with four filters: two dropdowns for batter/pitcher selection and two sliders for metric adjustment.
+In this section we present a snapshot of what our Shiny web application implementing SEAM methodology offers users.
+The web application is available at

+The default matchup in the web application pairs the 2019 American League Cy Young winner Justin Verlander against the 2019 American League MVP Mike Trout, two of the greatest players of all-time \citep{yan2022comparing}.
+Note that our matchup will assess the outcomes currently, rather than during their award winning seasons.
+The layout includes a sidebar with five filters: two dropdowns for batter/pitcher selection, two sliders for metric adjustment, and a dropdown to select the stadium appearance.
 A snapshot of the appearance of our visualization is depicted in Figures \ref{layout} and \ref{spraydists}.

 The pitcher slider allows users to determine the relative importance of ``stuff'', a colloquial term for pitch quality, versus release information.
 Stuff includes velocity, spin rate, and movement.
 Release includes release angles and release point.
 The batter slider allows users to determine the relative importance of launch conditions versus batted ball locations.
 Launch conditions includes exit velocity and launch angle.
 Location includes pull\%, middle\%, oppo\% (the percentage of batted balls place into the corresponding thirds of a baseball field).
 The default setting of the pitcher slider favors stuff over release information.
 The logic for this is quality of pitches being more representative of ability than release point.
 The default setting of the batter slider favors quality of contact over batted ball tendencies which appears to bias the synthetic batter's spray chart away from that of the batter under consideration.
 That being said, the batted ball tendencies are recorded as percentages of balls hit to six large grids on the baseball field, ignoring the quality, trajectory, and exact location of the batted ball.
 Thus, the quality of contact forms a more complete representation of a batter's skill than tendency.